 • 2-4 slices of your favorite good-quality bread (sourdough, whole-grain, ciabatta, etc.)

-How To Make The Best Spicy Tuna Salad Sandwich Recipe
+How to Make This Spicy Tuna Sandwich

 • Top with another slice of bread.